ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

   profile for DoT, the DNS client MAY process the EXTRA-TEXT field of the DNS response.

-* The DNS client MUST ignore any other JSON names that it does not support.
+9. The DNS client MUST ignore any other JSON names that it does not support.

-* When a forwarder receives an EDE option, whether or not (and how) to pass along JSON information in the EXTRA-TEXT on to their client is implementation dependent {{?RFC5625}}.
-Implementations MAY choose to not forward the JSON information, or they MAY choose to create a new EDE option that conveys the information in the "c", "s", and "j" fields encoded in the JSON object.

-* The application that triggered the DNS request may have a local policy to override the contact information (e.g., redirect all complaint calls to a single contact point).
-In such a case, the content of the "c" attribute can be ignored.

 > Note that the strict and opportunistic privacy profiles as defined in {{!RFC8310}} only apply to DoT; there has been no such distinction made for DoH.

+# Deployment Considerations

+When a forwarder receives an EDE option, whether or not (and how) to pass along JSON information in the EXTRA-TEXT field to its client is implementation-dependent {{?RFC5625}}.
+Implementations MAY choose not to forward the JSON information, or they MAY choose to create a new EDE option that conveys the information in the "c", "s", and "j" fields encoded in the JSON object.

+The application that triggered the DNS request may have a local policy to override the contact information (e.g., redirect all complaint calls to a single contact point).
+In such cases, the content of the "c" attribute MAY be ignored.

 # New Sub-Error Codes Definition